Setting up Mavensmate to works together with Eclipse project

 When you completed these changes you can open Sublime Text and go to Mavensmate menu and open the project.

-After that your project will ready to work.
+Now your project is ready to work.
 Good coding!